Henriette DeLille: Early life

-Henriette DeLille was born in New Orleans, Louisiana, on Thursday, March 11, 1813.
+Henriette DeLille was born in New Orleans, Louisiana, on March 11, 1813.
 Her mother, Marie-Josèphe "Pouponne" Díaz, was a free woman of color of New Orleans.
 Her father Jean-Baptiste Lille Sarpy (var. de Lille) was born about 1758 in Fumel, Lot-et-Garonne, France.
 Their union was a common-law marriage typical of the contemporary plaçage system.
 She had a brother, Jean DeLille, and other siblings.

 Their maternal grandparents were Juan José (var.
 Jean-Joseph) Díaz, a Spanish merchant, and Henriette (Dubreuil) Laveau, a Créole of color.
 Their paternal grandparents were Charles Sarpy and Susanne Trenty, both natives of Fumel, France.
 Her maternal great-grandmother is said to be Cécile Marthe Basile Dubreuil, a woman of color considered to be a daughter of Claude Villars Dubreuil, born in 1716, who immigrated to Louisiana from France.
 Henriette and her family lived in the French Quarter, not far from St. Louis Cathedral.

 Trained by her mother in French literature, music, and dancing, Henriette was groomed to find a white, wealthy male partner in the plaçage system, which was a type of common-law marriage.
 Her mother also taught her nursing skills and how to prepare medicines from herbs.
 As a young mixed-race woman, under her mother's watchful eye, Henriette attended many quadroon balls, a chief element of their social world.
 The balls were attended by creole, free women of color, and creole white men looking for young women as plaçage partners.

 Raised Catholic in the French tradition, DeLille was drawn instead to a strong religious belief in the Catholic Church's teaching and resisted the life her mother suggested.
 She became an outspoken opponent of plaçage, in which generally young, white French or American men had extended relationships or common-law marriages with free women of color.
 The men often later married white, American women after they were established financially.
 The men entered into contracts with the mothers of the young women of color, promising support and sometimes education of their mixed-race children, as well as financial settlements.
 In cases where a young woman was enslaved, the man might free her and their children.
 Some men maintained a relationship with a woman of color after marriage, while others remained bachelors.
 DeLille believed the system was a violation of the Catholic sacrament of marriage.

 Henriette was influenced by Sister Marthe Fontier, who had opened a school in New Orleans for girls of color.
 In 1827, at the age of 14, the well-educated Henriette began teaching at the local Catholic school.
 Over the next several years, her devotion to caring for and educating the poor grew, causing conflict with her mother.